 New to SEO?
 Or maybe you need a refresher?
-Whatever your experience level, it is important to have a solid grasp of the basics to create a sound SEO strategy.
+Whatever your experience level, it is crucial to have a solid grasp of the basics to create a sound SEO strategy.

 First of all, what is SEO?

-Search Engine Optimisation (SEO) is all about ensuring that your website can be easily found by search engines – and, by extension, your clients.
+Search Engine Optimisation (SEO) is about ensuring that search engines can easily find your website – and, by extension, your clients.
 The ultimate goal of SEO is to get your website to rank on the first page of a search engine so that you can reach potential customers before your competitors.

-There are two major components of SEO: on-page and off-page.
-On-page SEO covers all the things you can do to improve your website, while off-page SEO refers to any page-ranking factors that are outside of your website (e.g. link building, social media, paid ads).
+There are two significant components of SEO: on-page and off-page.
+On-page SEO covers everything you can do to improve your website, while off-page SEO refers to any page-ranking factors outside your website (e.g., link building, social media, paid ads).

 That being said, SEO takes a more organic approach to building traffic.
-Most SEO can be done for free, with the only cost being your time or hiring an expert to refine and manage your strategy for you.
+Most SEO can be done for free, with the only cost being your time or hiring an expert to refine and manage your strategy.

 Why is SEO so important?

-As of writing, there are approximately 200 million active websites, with the number increasing every second.
-As you can imagine, it is difficult to stand out among the crowd, even if a user is searching for what you offer.
+As of writing, there are approximately 200 million active websites, increasing every second.
+As you can imagine, standing out among the crowd is difficult, even if a user is searching for what you offer.

-It’s a well-established fact that most users don’t go to the second page of results, but even if you do find yourself on Page 1 you may not be seeing traffic.
+It’s a well-established fact that most users don’t go to the second page of results, but even if you find yourself on Page 1, you may not see traffic.
 According to a recent study, the first organic search result has an average click-through rate of 28.5% compared to the last few results, which are in the single digits.

-With SEO, users who are clicking through to your site are already interested in what you have to offer.
+With SEO, users clicking through to your site are already interested in what you offer.
 This allows you to target people who are more likely to convert.

-In the long run, a well-executed SEO strategy gives you a better ROI than paid advertising and other digital marketing strategies.
+In the long run, a well-executed SEO services in Perth gives you a better ROI than paid advertising and other digital marketing strategies.

 What are search engines looking for?